 The Company has an agreement with The University of Western Australia (UWA) for consulting services provided by Dr St Pierre.
-Under this agreement consulting services provided for duties of Chief Scientific Officer totalling \$82,719 (2014: \$67,119) and no fixed fee for his services as a non-executive director (2014: \$nil) were incurred during the financial year.
+Under this agreement consulting services provided for duties of Chief Scientific Officer totalling \$208,433 (2015: \$82,719) were incurred during the financial year.
 These amounts are included in Dr Tim St Pierre's remuneration disclosed in the following table.
+The agreement can be terminated by either party giving 90 days notice to the other party.

 Mrs Baxter was appointed to the role of Marketing Director on 31st January 2015.
 The Company has an agreement with Catalyst Communications Limited for consulting services provided by Mrs Baxter.
-Under this agreement consulting services provided totalled \$144,133.
+Under this agreement consulting services provided totalled \$182,365 (2015: \$144,133).
 The agreement can be terminated immediately by mutual agreement.
 This amount is included in Mrs Baxter's remuneration disclosed in the following table.